jshawl/field-guide-events-calendar/readme.txt

 Requires at least: 6.0
 License: GPLv2 or later

-A plugin to display a calendar of events from Neon CRM registrations.

 == Description ==

-Displays a calendar of events from Neon CRM.
+A plugin to display a filterable calendar of events with initial support for Neon CRM.

 == Usage ==